 Note.
 Console disinfection.
-To disinfect the console, ZOLL recommends PDI[®] Super SANI-CLOTH[®] germicidal disposable wipes (EPA Reg.
+To disinfect the console, use a product that includes at least 55% isopropyl alcohol or other approved non-corrosive hospital-grade disinfectant (where regionally available, ZOLL recommends PDI® Super SANI-CLOTH® germicidal disposable wipes, EPA Reg.
 No: 9480-4).
-An equivalent product approved by local authorities may be used.
-It must include at least 55% isopropyl alcohol or other approved non-corrosive hospital-grade disinfectant.
 ZOLL highly recommends testing the disinfectant on a small area on the outer surface of the console prior to wiping all surfaces of the console.
 Follow directions provided by the manufacturer of the disinfectant.
 The hospital determines the effectiveness of the disinfectant.